Raptor007/X-Wing-Revival/README.txt

   I recommend the permanent fixes for power users only, or anyone who misses the 90's.

+Should I run "X-Wing Revival.exe" or "X-Wing Revival Legacy.exe" on Windows?

+  You should try "X-Wing Revival.exe" first.
+This is the 64-bit version using SDL 2.0.
+    If you are on a 32-bit system or having problems that did not occur in old versions of X-Wing Revival, you can try "X-Wing Revival Legacy.exe" which is 32-bit SDL 1.2.
+    NOTE: SDL 1.2 and 2.0 often have different joystick axis mappings, so you may need to alter control binds or restore defaults when switching between them.

 Linux asks what application to open files of type "executable" with.

-  Click Cancel, then right-click "X-Wing Revival.elf", go to the "Permissions" tab, and
+  Click Cancel, then right-click "X-Wing Revival.elf", select "Properties", then go to
-    check "Allow this file to run as a program".
-Then double-clicking should run it.
+    the "Permissions" tab, and check "Allow this file to run as a program".
+Close this window.
+Now double-clicking "X-Wing Revival.elf" should run it.

 == PREFERENCES ==